 - F.4.1 Where an IP is appointed over an entity in the regulated sector then that entity remains subject to requirements of the MLTF regime.
 The entity's supervisor should be informed of the appointment.
-The IP should also take their own appropriate advice on who the relevant AML supervisory body will be for their activities in relation to the entity, given that there may be more than one interested AML supervisor (i.e. the IP's supervisor and the entity's supervisor). - F.4.2 Where an IP is appointed in an insolvency procedure over a relevant firm or sole practitioner, this would not make the IP a Beneficial Owner Officer or Manager ('BOOM') of that firm or sole practice for ML purposes.
+The IP should also take their own appropriate advice on who the relevant AML supervisory authority will be for their activities in relation to the entity, given that there may be more than one interested AML supervisor (i.e. the IP's supervisor and the entity's supervisor).
+The requirement for the regulated entity to conduct CDD on their own clients will remain unchanged. - F.4.2 Where an IP is appointed in an insolvency procedure over a relevant firm or sole practitioner, this would not make the IP a Beneficial Owner Officer or Manager ('BOOM') of that firm or sole practice for ML purposes.
 See F.7 below for further details on BOOMs.